U.S. allies greet Biden as next president despite Trump refusal to concede | Politics

 Egypt, one of Washington's biggest allies in the Middle East, also congratulated Biden, as did Lebanon, which has had fraught relations with the United States.
 On Friday, the Trump administration imposed sanctions on Gebran Bassil, the leader of Lebanon's biggest Christian political bloc and son-in-law of President Michel Aoun, accusing him of corruption and ties to armed Shi'ite group Hezbollah.

-Nations with closer ties to Trump were quiet on Saturday night or reluctant to proclaim Biden as president-elect.
+Some nations with closer ties to Trump were quiet on Saturday night or reluctant to proclaim Biden as president-elect, though Australian Prime Minister Scott Morrison paid thanks to Trump at the end of his congratulations to Biden.
 Polish President Andrzej Duda congratulated Biden on running "a successful presidential campaign" and said Poland would maintain a high-quality strategic partnership with Washington as "we await the nomination by the Electoral College".

 Russia, though, gave no immediate comment.
 U.S. intelligence officials accuse the Kremlin of intervening in the 2016 campaign to help Trump get elected -- allegations that it denies.
 In the run-up to the vote, President Vladimir Putin seemed to hedge his bets, frowning on Biden's anti-Russian rhetoric but welcoming his comments on nuclear arms control.
 Putin also defended Biden's son, Hunter, against criticism from Trump.

-Israeli and Saudi governments, whose leaders are among the closest Trump allies in the Middle East, were also quiet.
+Israeli and Saudi governments, whose leaders are among the closest Trump allies in the Middle East, were also quiet -- as was Hungary's Viktor Orban, who had endorsed Trump's re-election bid and accused Biden's Democrats of "moral imperialism".
 Israeli Prime Minister Benjamin Netanyahu made no immediate comment, and a picture of him and Trump remained at the top of the hawkish Israeli leader's Facebook page.

 ALSO READ